build-on-aws/content/posts/deploy-serverless-spark-jobs-to-aws-using-github-actions/index.md

 For extra credit, feel free to make the test fail and see what happens when you commit and push the failing test.

-## Create an integration test to run on new pull requests
+## Create an Integration Test to Run on New Pull Requests

 This is awesome!
-But our mock data is a small slice of what's actually available and we want to make sure we catch any errors with big changes to the codebase.
+But our mock data is a small slice of what's actually available, and we want to make sure we catch any errors with big changes to the codebase.

 In order to do this, we'll create a new `integration_test.py` file that uses our existing code and runs a few validations over a known-good set of files.
 We'll then create a new GitHub Action to run when people create pull requests on our repository.
 This will help validate that any new changes we introduce still produce the expected behavior.